Quizzing - The Game

 - Work hard as a team to get the third-person bonus.
 It’s worth an extra 10 points.

 - Strive to keep team errors to two, but encourage your quizzers to take them.
-The first two team errors, committed in questions one to 16 by two different people, are free.
+The first two team errors, committed in questions 1 to 16 by two different people, are free.
 After that, errors will cost your team 10 points.
-Perhaps you’ll want to “push” your quizzers who are reluctant to jump or who don’t have a great command of the material to take a chance at jumping by telling them that if they get an error, it doesn’t cost the team and, because they are following your direction, really it’s your error.
-Those quizzers might just surprise themselves by answering correctly, giving them confidence to jump more.
+Perhaps you’ll want to “push” your quizzers who are reluctant to jump or who don’t have a great command of the material to take a chance at jumping by telling them that if they get an error, it doesn’t cost the team and, because they are following your direction, it’s your Those quizzers might surprise themselves by answering correctly, giving them confidence to jump again.

 - Discourage “one-person” teams, where only one person on the team is answering questions.
 Quizzers who want to answer all the questions need to be reminded that they can only answer four correctly before they quiz out.
 This type of quizzer is often better able to take the “pressure” of having to answer questions at the end of a quiz.
 Coach this quizzer to space out their jumps, leaving questions for their teammates.
 And the quizzers who don’t want to jump need to be reminded that one person can’t do it all.
 Quizzing is a team sport and is more fun when everyone on the team participates.